MarianaAlmeida/marianaalmeida.github.io/index.md

 Before that I worked as a researcher in industry for 6 years: 4 years at [Priberam Labs](http://labs.priberam.com/) where I explored ML and NLP methods and 2 years at [Feedzai](https://feedzai.com/) where I worked on ML and deep learning methods for fraud prevention.
 <!--- methods to solve--> <!--- problems -->

 Until 2013 I mostly worked on image processing in academia.
-I was a Postdoc fellow at [IT](https://www.it.pt/) of Lisbon, working on image reconstruction under the supervision of [Mário A. T. Figueiredo](http://www.lx.it.pt/~mtf/).
+I was a Postdoc fellow at [IT](https://www.it.pt/) of Lisbon, working on image reconstruction and optimization under the supervision of [Mário A. T. Figueiredo](http://www.lx.it.pt/~mtf/).
 And my PhD was in the field of blind image separation and blind deconvolution, under the supervision of [Luís B. Almeida](http://www.lx.it.pt/~lbalmeida/)

 <!--- , at [IT](https://www.it.pt/) of Lisbon, Portugal.-->